 Guarding your Medicare number and studying your statement are the two best ways to protect yourself from fraud.
 But if you'd like to do more, consider joining the SMP Program.
 Formerly known as Senior Medicare Patrol, the SMP Program is comprised of senior citizen volunteers who teach their peers how to decode their summary statements.
 When something is fishy, the SMP volunteers turn the matter over to investigators.
 These crime-solving seniors have saved the government at least $100 million since 1997 [source: Sedensky].
 If you're interested, you can find out more at http://www.smpresource.org.

-For more on Medicare and other forms of health insurance, see the links on the next page.
+For more on Medicare and other forms of health insurance, see the links below.